We Can Help You Make Sure RTI Cannot be Used to Delay or Deny an Evaluation

 2- Schools are often collaborative — but most parents are not told that …

-3- RTI has been used to delay or deny an evaluation – and Melody Musgrove, the former OSEP Director, Office of Special Education Services, issued a very clear message — RTI Cannot be Used to Delay or Deny an Evaluation
+3- RTI cannot be used to delay or deny an evaluation – and Dr. Melody Musgrove, the former OSEP Director, Office of Special Education Services, issued a very clear message — RTI Cannot be Used to Delay or Deny an Evaluation – this is still in effect as of May, 2018

 - Students must be evaluated within 60 calendar days of receiving a letter requesting an evaluation and providing informed consent